 Below is a sample of the weight information chart provided in all Airstream vehicles.
-This information can be found in your vehicle on the back of the first wardrobe door on the curbside of the vehicle about 60" up from the floor or in one of the galley overhead lockers.
+This information can be found in your vehicle on the back of the first wardrobe door on the curbside of the vehicle about 60" up from the floor.

-MOTORHOME WEIGHT INFORMATION

-VIN OR SERIAL NUMBER

-GVWR (GROSS VEHICLE WEIGHT RATING) IS THE MAXIMUM PERMISSIBLE WEIGHT OF THIS FULLY LOADED MOTORHOME.
-UVW (UNLOADED VEHICLE WEIGHT) IS THE WEIGHT OF THIS MOTORHOME AS MANUFACTURED AT THE FACTORY WITH FULL FUEL, ENGINE OIL AND COOLANTS.
+MOTORHOME WEIGHT INFORMATION VIN OR SERIAL NUMBER GVWR (GROSS VEHICLE WEIGHT RATING) IS THE MAXIMUM PERMISSIBLE WEIGHT OF THIS FULLY LOADED MOTORHOME UVW (UNLOADED VEHICLE WEIGHT) IS THE WEIGHT OF THIS MOTORHOME AS MANUFACTURED AT THE FACTORY WITHFULL FUEL, ENGINE OIL AND COOLANTS.
 SCWR (SLEEPING CAPACITY WEIGHT RATING) IS THE MANUFACTURER'S DESIGNATED NUMBER OF SLEEPING POSITIONS MULTIPLIED BY 154 POUNDS (70 KILOGRAMS).

-CCC (CARGO CARRYING CAPACITY) IS EQUAL TO GWWR MINUS EACH OF THE FOLLOWING: UVW, FULL FRESH (POTABLE) WATER WEIGHT (INCLUDING WATER HEATER), FULL LP GAS WEIGHT AND SCWR.

-CARGO CARRYING CAPACITY (CCC) COMPUTATION GVWR KILOGRAMS
+CCC (CARGO CARRYING CAPACITY) IS EQUAL TO GWWR MINUS EACH OF THE FOLLOWING: UVW, FULL FRESH (POTABLE WATER WEIGHT (INCLUDING WATER HEATER), FULL LP GAS WEIGHT AND SCWR.
+CARGO CARRYING CAPACITY (CCC) COMPUTATION POUNDS KILOGRAMS GVWR MINUS UVW MINUS FRESH WATER WEIGHT OF GALLONS @ 8.3 LB/GAL MINUS LP GAS WEIGHT OF GALLONS @ 4.5 LB/GAL MINUS SCWR OF PERSONS @ 154 LB/PERSON = CCC FOR THIS MOTORHOME DEALER INSTALLED EQUIPMENT AND TOWED VEHICLE TONGUE WEIGHT WILL REDUCE CCC CONSULT OWNER MANUAL(S) FOR SPECIFIC WEIGHING INSTRUCTIONS AND TOWING GUIDELINES.

-MINUS UVW

-MINUS FRESH WATER WEIGHT OF GALLONS @ 8.3 LB/GAL

-MINUS LP GAS WEIGHT OF GALLONS @ 4.5 LB/GAL

-MINUS SCWR OF PERSONS @ 154 LB/PERSON .

-= CCC FOR THIS MOTORHOME

-DEALER INSTALLED FOUIPMENT AND TOWED VEHICLE TONGLE WEIGH T WILL BEDI ICE CCC

-The GROSS COMBINATION WEIGHT RATING on the 350/355 XL motorhome is 26,000 pounds.
+The GROSS COMBINED WEIGHT RATING on the 30 & 33 ft.
+Land Yacht motorhomes is 21,000 pounds.